Ref: Empresa Distribuidora y Comercializadora Norte S.A Material fact - Form 6-K

 I hereby address you on behalf of Empresa Distribuidora y Comercializadora Norte S.A.

-(indistinctly, "Edenor" or the "Company") in accordance with the provisions of CNV Rules, in order to inform that yesterday, S&P Global Ratings ("S&P") upgraded the long-term local and foreign currency rating of Edenor along with several other Argentine corporate and infrastructure entities from "CCC-" to "CCC", with a stable outlook.
+(indistinctly, "Edenor" or the "Company") in accordance with the provisions of CNV Rules, in order to inform you that today, S&P Global Ratings ("S&P") raised the national scale rating to Edenor from "CCC" to "raB+", with a stable outlook.

-S&P also highlighted that revised up Edenor's stand-alone credit profile to "CCC" from

 Yours faithfully,